Guilded-NET/Guilded-NET.github.io/guides/embeds.md

 ### Setting side colour

-Custom embeds use [Color struct](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color) for side-colours.
-Alpha channel of the colours is filtered out, meaning, it ignores the transparency you provide to the colour(if you use [Color.Transparent](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color.transparent), it will be rendered as black instead).
+Custom embeds use [Color struct](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color) for colour of the left border.
+Alpha channel of the embed colour is filtered out, so the transparency of the colour is ignored(if you use [Color.Transparent](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.color.transparent), it will be rendered as black instead).

-It works on defined colours:
+With a defined colour:
 ```cs
 Embed embed = new Embed
 {